cryptotuxorg/cryptotux/README.md

 There are two sets of installation scripts:

 * install-*.sh are bash installation scripts.
-They can be applied to a local installm a server or a vagrant box
+They can be applied to a local install, a server or a vagrant box
 * flavours/ contains Ansible playbooks and several flavours of cryptotux

 Provided ova images are built from the vagrantfile using bash scripts.